rhauser15/rhauser-buildChallenge-Feb/README.md

 **Airtable**: Airtable serves as the backend database.
 You will need to use your own Airtable account for a custom implementation.

-## Prerequisites to Deploy
+## Deployment

-There is a real-timem video application twilio-cli plugin which I used to deploy the react portion of this application.
-Your application will likely deploy with a title along the lines of "Video-app-xx" in twilio functions, but this should not be a cause for concern.
-The application will still function correctly.
-The instructions below focus on the initial deployment of the React Application.
+NOTE: The Twilio Cli plugin is typically used for RTC App Deployment.
+Your application will likely deploy with a title along the lines of "Video-app-xx" and that is expected.

+### Prerequisites

 1. You must have the following installed in order to deploy the application: